BQEDeveloper/CoreApi-PHP-Sample/README.md

   * A [Core Developer Portal](https://api-developer.bqecore.com/webapp) account
   * An app on Developer Portal and the associated client_id, client_secret and redirect_URI
   * Core Sandbox/Production company
-A PHP environment comprising of Apache.
-You can download them from [Xampp](https://www.apachefriends.org/download.html).
+  * A PHP environment comprising of Apache.
+You can download it from [Xampp](https://www.apachefriends.org/download.html).

 ### What is supported?
   1. Authorization